-A straw purchase is any purchase wherein the buyer is receiving the goods or services on behalf of a third party.
-In reference to firearms transactions, straw purchases are strictly unlawful.
-A buyer cannot purchase a gun on behalf of a person who is prohibited by law from buying or possessing the weapon or who wants to avoid a background check.
+A straw purchase happens when a buyer receives goods or services on behalf of a third party.
+Regarding firearms transactions, straw purchases are strictly unlawful.
+A buyer cannot purchase a gun on behalf of a person prohibited by law from buying or possessing a gun.
+You also can’t purchase a gun for someone who wants to avoid a background check.

-Under United States law, a person who purchases a firearm from a licensed dealer, but lies or misleads the seller about the identity of the ultimate possessor, can be charged but not yet convicted or with a very serious federal crime.
+A person who purchases a firearm from a licensed dealer, but lies or misleads the seller about the identity of the ultimate possessor, can be charged with a very serious federal crime.

 Understanding Federal Form 4473 (Firearms Transaction Record)

-To understand how straw purchases work, you need to understand your requirements when buying a firearm from a dealer.
-When you purchase a gun from a licensed firearm dealer, you will be legally required to fill out Federal Form 4473.
-This form is the official Firearms Transaction Record that is kept by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
+To understand how straw purchases work, you must understand your requirements when buying a firearm from a dealer.
+When you purchase a gun from a licensed firearm dealer, you must fill out Federal Form 4473.
+This form is the official Firearms Transaction Record kept by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
 The key question to look at on this is Question 11.
 This question asks the buyer if they are the actual “transferee/buyer” of the weapon.
-This question comes with an explicit warning: a person is not the actual transferee/buyer if they are purchasing the firearm behalf of another party.
+This question comes with an explicit warning: a person is not the actual transferee/buyer if they purchase the firearm on another party’s behalf.

 Defining a Straw Purchase

-- You cannot buy a firearm as a gift for a person if you have reasonable cause to believe that the person is prohibited from purchasing or possessing firearms.
+- You cannot buy a firearm as a gift for someone you believe is prohibited from purchasing or possessing firearms.

-- You cannot buy a firearm for a person if you have reasonable cause to believe that they will use that firearm to commit a crime.
+- You cannot buy a firearm for a person you believe will use that firearm to commit a crime.

-- You cannot buy a firearm for a person in order to help them get around the background check.
+- You cannot buy a firearm for a person to help them get around the background check.